STIs (Sexually Transmitted Infections)

 A blood test is used to diagnose hepatitis A. Once you have had hepatitis A, you’ll have antibodies in your blood and will probably become immune to it.
 That means once you’ve had it, you probably won’t get it again.
 For more testing information, you can find free and low-cost testing for both STDs and HIV at GetTested.CDC.gov.

 There are no specific treatments for hepatitis A after a person has become infected.
 Some people need to go to the hospital for things like fluids and close monitoring.
 This illness can be prevented by getting the hepatitis A vaccine.

 How can it be prevented?

-The CDC recommends that all gay and bisexual men get a hepatitis A vaccine.
+The CDC recommends that all gay and bi cis men and trans people get a hepatitis A vaccine.
 The vaccination comes in two required doses—the second dose is given six months after the first.
 There is also a hepatitis A and B combined vaccination that’s available, which comes in three doses.
 The second dose is given one month after the first; the third six months after the initial dose.